P.O.K.: Easter Cup

 The first Easter Cup was organized by P.O.K. in 1928 with the participation of the Serbian and Romanian Beogradski benzo corps.
 It continued, with interruptions, until 1964.
 Of the 22 total events that took place, one was stopped before completion in 1948.
 After Olympiacos, who won the cup 10 times, came AEK and Panathinaikos with four wins each.
 Finally, with one win each, were Ethnikos Piraeus, German team Cologne RT, and Romanian team Progresul București.
-From 1930 to 1935 there were no events held due to obligations of the top clubs (POK) on the national stage, but the three POK teams continued to play each other in the stadium of Alexandras Avenue during Easter.
+From 1930 to 1935 (with the exception of 1934) there were no events held due to obligations of the top clubs (POK) on the national stage, but the three POK teams continued to play each other in the stadium of Alexandras Avenue during Easter.